astronetes/sdk-go/CONTRIBUTING.md

 4. Fork the desired repo, develop and test your code changes.
 5. Submit a pull request.

-## How to build the go-sdk module locally
+## How to build the sdk-go module locally

 Once you have  completed the changes and added new tests you just need to run teh command `make` to check that everything works as expected.